hatmotu/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure---Study-Progress/README.md

 ## Purpose of this document

 This Document was partly edited by myself for study progress tracking and linking documents presenting relatable lab projects.
-Skill descriptions are still as in the Microsoft Learn document as dated above.
+Skill descriptions are still as in the Microsoft Learn document as dated above, but expanded by subskills.

 ## Skills measured as of June 17, 2025